-After completion of year one in Science and Mathematics Education, the TMP of Mathematics syllabus will enable the student teacher to: 1.Justify the use of primary mathematics in real life situation;
+After completion of year one in Science and Mathematics Education, the TMP of Mathematics syllabus will enable the student teacher to:

-2. Select strategies to be used for facilitating any mathematics topic at primary;

-3.Describe and develop a mathematics lesson plan, addressing, cross-cutting issues and integrating generic competences

-4. Select appropriate teaching and learning resources for facilitating any upper - primary Math topic

-5. Summarize the components and qualities of an effective learning environment.
+- 5. Justify the use of primary mathematics in real life situation - 6.
+Select the strategies to be used for facilitating any mathematics topic from lower primary level; - 1.
+Describe and develop a mathematics lesson plan, addressing, cross-cutting issues and integrating generic competences - 2.
+Select appropriate teaching and learning resources for facilitating any lower primary Mathematics topics - 3.
+Summarize the components and qualities of an effective learning environment.

-5.1.2 Syllabus units for year 1
+5.1.2 Syllabus units for year one